babelouest/babelouest.github.io/README.md

 Nicolas Mora <mail@babelouest.org>

-I prefer when I use self-hosted services, so I can trust them since I know exactly what they do and how they do it.
+I prefer when I use self-hosted services, so I can trust them since I know better what they do and how they do it.
 Therefore when a self-hosted service doesn't exist or doesn't meet my needs, or I feel like I want to do it, I build micro services and web applications for my own needs.

 Eventually, a simple Raspberry PI can be the server hosting all the following programs.